pgpartman/pg_partman/doc/pg_partman.md

 If a property is managed via the template table, it likely will not be retroactively applied to all existing child tables if that property is changed.
 It will apply to any newly created children, but will have to be manually applied to any existing children.

-Privileges & ownership are NOT inherited by default for native partitioning.
-Also note that this inheritance is only at child table creation and isn't automatically retroactive when changed (see `reapply_privileges()`).
+Privileges & ownership are NOT inherited by default.
+If enabled by pg_partman, note that this inheritance is only at child table creation and isn't automatically retroactive when changed (see `reapply_privileges()`).
 Unless you need direct access to the child tables, this should not be needed.
 You can set the `inherit_privileges` option if this is needed (see config table information below).

 If you are using the IDENTITY feature for sequences, the automatic generation of new sequence values using this feature is only supported when data is inserted through the parent table, not directly into the children.

 IMPORTANT NOTES:

- * The template table feature in use to handle certain features is only a temporary solution to help speed up native partitioning adoption.
-As things are handled better natively, the use of the template table will be phased out quickly from pg_partman.
-If a feature that was managed by the template is supported natively in the future, it will eventually be removed from template management in pg_partman, so please plan ahead for that during major version upgrading if it applies to you.
+ * The template table feature in use to handle certain features is only a temporary solution to help speed up declarative partitioning adoption.
+As things are handled better in core, the use of the template table will be phased out quickly from pg_partman.
+If a feature that was managed by the template is supported in core in the future, it will eventually be removed from template management in pg_partman, so please plan ahead for that during major version upgrading if it applies to you.

- * The UNLOGGED status is managed via pg_partman's template due to an inconsistency in the way the property is handled when either enabling or disabling UNLOGGED on the parent table of a native partition set.
+ * The UNLOGGED status is managed via pg_partman's template due to an inconsistency in the way the property is handled when either enabling or disabling UNLOGGED on the parent table of a partition set.
 That property does not actually change when the ALTER command is written so new child tables will continue to use the property that existed before.
 So if you wanted to change a partition set from UNLOGGED to LOGGED for all future children, it does not work.
 With the property now being managed on the template table, changing it there will allow the change to propagate to newly created children.
 Pre-existing child tables will have to be changed manually, but that has always been the case.
 See reported bug at https://www.postgresql.org/message-id/flat/15954-b61523bed4b110c4%40postgresql.org

 ### Time Zones